Goldfish: No More Attacks on Ethereum?!: with Overlay Gadgets

-\begin{lemma}[Healing property, analogue of Theorem 5 of \cite{aadilemma}] Suppose the number of adversarial validators is less than $n/3$ at all rounds.
-Then, under partial synchrony in the sleepy model, the available ledger $\chainava$ regains safety and liveness (\ie, is secure) after round $\max(\GAT,\GST) + \Delta + 2\Tcp+3\Delta(\kappa+1)$. \end{lemma} \begin{proof} By \cite[Theorem 3]{aadilemma}, $\chainacc$ provides accountable safety with resilience $n/3$ except with probability $\negl(\lambda)$ under partial synchrony in the sleepy model.
-Hence, as the number of adversarial validators is less than $n/3$ at all rounds, with overwhelming probability, no two checkpoints observed by honest validators can conflict with each other.
+Moreover, for the iteration proposal $\bprop{c}$ of an honest iteration leader broadcast at round $r$, it holds that $\bprop{c} \preceq \varBlock^{\lceil \kappa}$ for any $\varBlock$ identified in \myalgref{protocol}{fcr-1,fcr-2,fcr-3} by any awake honest validator after $r$, and $\bprop{c}$ contains a fresh honest block that is not in the prefix of any checkpoint from before iteration $c$. \end{lemma}

-Let $c$ be the largest iteration such that a block $b$ was checkpointed in the view of some honest validator before $\max(\GAT,\GST)$.
-(Let $c=0$ and $b$ be the genesis block if there does not exist such an iteration.)
-By Proposition~\ref{prop:entering-iter-after-gst}, all honest validators enter iteration $c+1$ by round $\max(\GAT,\GST)+\Delta$.
-Then, all honest validators observe a block proposed for iteration $c+1$ by round $\max(\GAT,\GST) + \Delta + \Tcp$.
-Thus, entrance time of the honest validators to subsequent iterations have become synchronized by round $\max(\GAT,\GST) + \Delta + \Tcp$: If an honest validator enters an iteration $c' > c$ at round $t \geq \max(\GAT,\GST) + \Delta + \Tcp$, every honest validator enters iteration $c'$ by round $t + \Delta$.
-Similarly, if a block from iteration $c'$ is first checkpointed in the view of an honest validator at some round after $\max(\GAT,\GST) + \Delta + \Tcp$, then it is checkpointed in the view of all honest validators within $\Delta$ rounds.
+Proof of \lemref{healing} is different from the proof of \cite[Thm.~5]{aadilemma} since the accountability gadget is applied to a longest chain protocol in \cite{aadilemma}, whereas it is applied to \Goldfish in our case.
+Therefore, the full proof is presented below. \begin{proof} By \cite[Thm.~3]{aadilemma}, $\chainacc$ provides accountable safety with resilience $n/3$ except with probability $\negl(\lambda)$ in the partially synchronous sleepy network model.
+As the execution is $(\frac{1}{3},3\Delta)$-compliant, w.o.p., no two checkpoints observed by awake honest validators conflict.